Pasxsenger/LeetCode-Notes/Two Pointers.md

 SUMMARY: UndefinedBehaviorSanitizer: undefined-behavior prog_joined.cpp:15:20
 ```

 It turns out that the sum is too large to be an `int`.
 That's fine.
-And jump over other two wrong answers.
+And jump over the other two wrong answers.